scalatra/scalatra-website/guides/http/authentication.md

 Some pretty simple setting of HTTP headers and status codes.
 If you were implementing cookie-based auth instead, you might be checking for the presence of a session identifier token.

+You might choose to run the `basicAuth` method in a `before()` filter in your controller, rather than hitting it in each action, to secure every method in `MyController`.
+You might even set it up as a `before()` filter in the `AuthenticationSupport` trait, which would automatically secure any controller which mixed in the trait.
+As with most things in Scalatra, it's up to you.

 ## Cookie example